-One reason that the Skillshare platform has grown so much in popularity is that they’ve attracted a wide range of content creators to offer courses.
+One reason that the Skillshare platform has grown so much in popularity is that it’s attracted a wide range of content creators to offer courses.
 This is great for instructors because it means they will have diversity in potential customers coming to the platform compared to some other Teachable alternatives.

 On Skillshare, creators and entrepreneurs can create online courses as well as promote them using built-in tools.
 The main form of content you’ll be creating on Skillshare is videos.
 The prerecorded nature of the platform will be approachable for those who might be scared of public speaking, but it can also lead to less dynamic courses.

 Marketplace solutions for online courses can prove to be very valuable; you never know who might come across your course through searching certain keywords.
-But in the same token, marketplaces can also make it incredibly difficult to have your work seen because they are very competitive.

-Udemy is another Teachable alternative that you should have on your radar.
+Udemy is another marketplace Teachable alternative that you should have on your radar.
 Their platform offers over 130,000 courses every month and they’ve built software that allows creators and entrepreneurs to automate their courses easily.
 Because of this, Udemy has become a popular Teachable alternative for entrepreneurs and people working in tech-related fields.